xueyongg/jagame/README.md

 5. PDF download feature - (pdfMake)[https://github.com/bpampuch/pdfmake] was used.
 A simple set up of PDF file based on the user information that is required.
 This will serve as a softcopy version of the patient's bill.

 6. Local Storage Management
-It utilizes cookie as it's sessionID, thus cognito mode will not be used.
+It utilizes cookie as its sessionID, thus cognito mode will not be used.
+Thus for every browser, you can only have one user as of current implementation.

 ## Built With